Bilin Media

 Fresh Eggs Are Proven

 Fresh donor eggs have been in use in IVF in the U.S. since 1984.
-Over 47,000 live births from egg donation have been recorded since then in the U.S., according to the Centers for Disease Control and Prevention (CDC).
+Currently, over 7,000 live births from egg donation are recorded annually in the U.S., according to the Society for Assisted Reproductive Technology (SART).
 IVF with fresh donor eggs has a lot of history and research behind it.
 It’s proven to work well.

 Frozen Eggs Are Convenient

+There is less waiting time when using frozen eggs; in fact, many are immediately available.
 It is important to note that frozen donor egg banks are not required by law to report success rate data to the government like fertility clinics are, although individual clinics do report their success with frozen donor eggs.
 You can read a clinic’s success rates with donor eggs (both fresh and frozen) on the SART (Society for Assisted Reproductive Technology) website or the CDC website.
-The national average for live births from embryos using frozen eggs is still lower than that of fresh eggs.
-In data from SART from 2017, the live birth rate from frozen eggs was 43.1 percent, while the rate from fresh eggs was 49.2 percent.
+The national average for live births from embryos using frozen eggs is still slightly lower than that of fresh eggs.
+In data from SART from 2020, the live birth rate from frozen eggs was 41.4 percent, while the rate from fresh eggs was 44.7 percent.
 However, this varies from clinic to clinic depending on their individual experience and technical abilities, and the rates have been improving overall.
 In fact, some programs have reported rates with frozen donor eggs that are equivalent to fresh donor eggs.
 Also, it is reassuring that no difference has been demonstrated in malformations between children born after vitrification of oocytes and those born through IVF in general.

 The major limitation of frozen eggs from a bank is that the number of eggs that are available to a recipient is typically 6 to 8, which is much lower than the number that can be obtained from a fresh donor in an exclusive egg donor arrangement (approximately 10-20).
-So if you are planning on having several children from an egg donor, using a fresh donor may provide you with adequate numbers of embryos to have several pregnancies.
-This is much less likely with frozen eggs, given the limited numbers of eggs available in each aliquot purchased.
+So, if you are planning on having several children from an egg donor, using a fresh donor may provide you with adequate numbers of embryos to have several pregnancies.
+This is much less likely with frozen eggs, given the limited numbers of eggs available in each cohort purchased.
+Also, fertilization of frozen eggs requires injecting a sperm into each egg in order to fertilize it (called Intracytoplasmic Sperm Injection or ICSI) whereas fresh eggs only require ICSI if the sperm counts are low.